-See Appendix 2 for a list of Emergency Managers
+See Appendix 5 for a list of Emergency Managers

 - 1. Has working knowledge of the Salt Lake County LEPC Hazardous Materials Response Plan. - 2.
-Advises county/city officials to ensure appropriate measures are taken to protect the population. - 3.
-Serves in an appropriate capacity on the LEPC and provides technical input on the development of hazardous materials response plans. - 4.
-Notifies Salt Lake County Emergency Management (SLCoEM) and State Division of Emergency Management (DEM) of a Community Emergency or larger hazardous materials incidents. - 5.
-Assists the LEPC, through the planning process, in identifying individuals who should be assigned functional responsibilities necessary to the planning and implementation of the hazardous materials response plans.

-- 6. Develops, in conjunction with the LEPC and county officials, a system for rapid notification of the appropriate elected officials, key staff, public safety officials, volunteer organizations, and institutions/sites at risk. - 7.
-Assists the local fire/emergency response agencies in the preparation for a coordinated re-entry into the evacuated area. - 8.
-Develops and delivers training to those individuals, agencies, and services that will be expected to respond to a HazMat emergency. - 9.
-Coordinates planning with the LEPC, health department, and hospitals to maintain the ability to handle and treat hazardous materials accident victims.
+Advises County/City officials to ensure appropriate measures are taken to protect the population. - 3.
+Serves in an appropriate capacity on the LEPC and provides technical input on developing hazardous materials response plans. - 4.
+Notifies Salt Lake County Emergency Management (SLCo EM) and State Division of Emergency Management (DEM) of Community Emergencies or more significant hazardous materials incidents. - 5.
+Assists the LEPC, through the planning process, in identifying individuals who should be assigned functional responsibilities necessary to the planning and implantation of the hazardous materials response plans - 6.
+Develops, in conjunction with the LEPC and county officials, a system for rapid notification of the appropriate elected officials, key staff, public safety officials, volunteer organizations, and institutions/sites at risk. - 7.
+Assists the local fire/emergency response agencies in the preparation for a coordinated reentry into the evacuated area. - 8.
+Develops and deliver training to those individuals, agencies, and services that will be expected to respond to a HazMat emergency. - 9.
+Coordinates planning with the LEPC, Health Department, and hospitals to maintain the ability to handle and treat hazardous materials accident victims.

-Salt Lake County Emergency Management Bureau
+Salt Lake County Emergency Management Division

-- 1. Make appropriate notifications to county agencies and State DEM.
-The Bureau will also coordinate additional governmental and private assistance, and coordinate arrangements for state and federal government assistance, as may be necessary. - 2.
-Takes responsibility for the development, maintenance, and exercise of the Salt Lake County Emergency Operations Plan; including ESF-10 (Oil and Hazardous Materials), the LEPC Hazardous Materials Emergency Response Plan (ERP), and resides within the Salt Lake County Emergency Operations Center. - 3.
-Local Emergency Planning Committee (LEPC)
+- 1. Make appropriate notifications to county agencies and the Utah Division of Emergency Management (UDEM).
+The Division will also coordinate additional governmental and private assistance and coordinate arrangements for state and federal government assistance, as may be necessary. - 2.
+Takes responsibility for the development, maintenance, and exercise of the Salt Lake County Comprehensive Emergency Management Plan, the LEPC Hazardous Materials Emergency Response Plan (ERP), that resides within the Salt Lake County Emergency Coordination Center (ECC). - 3.
+Provide administrative support to the Salt Lake County Local Emergency Planning Committee (LEPC).